exec-helper/source/src/plugins/docs/exec-helper-plugins-selector.md

 \brief An overview of the selector plugin configuration settings

 # DESCRIPTION
-The selector plugin is used for selecting a configuration path based on the value(s) of a pattern.
+The selector plugin is used for selecting a configuration path based on the value(s) of a target, typically one from a pattern value.

 # MANDATORY SETTINGS
 The configuration of the command-line-command must contain the following settings:

-## patterns
+## targets
-The pattern keys to use for selecting the configuration path.
+The targets to select on.
+Note that if patterns are used in this list, they must be listed using the _patterns_ configuration, as is the case for every plugin.

 The runtime value(s) associated with the pattern key must resolve either to an existing (configured) plugin or a configured command.

 # OPTIONAL SETTINGS
 There are no optional settings for the selector plugin.